inflation-proof or inflated expectations? By Reuters - Up News Info

 “We have seen a peak in terms of globalisation – and that will impact inflation because production will no longer be so cheap,” said Amundi’s head of investment absolute returns Cosimo Marasciulo, who holds linkers.

-Sylvan de Bus, deputy head of global bonds at asset manager Candriam, which has an overweight allocation in U.S., euro zone, Canadian, Mexican and Colombian linkers, said that despite base effects and index weight adjustments, “it is undeniable that there is an overall picture of economic recovery”.
+Sylvan de Bus, deputy head of global bonds at asset manager Candriam, which has an overweight allocation in U.S., euro zone, Canadian and Mexican linkers, said that despite base effects and index weight adjustments, “it is undeniable that there is an overall picture of economic recovery”.

 CALCULATIONS